 - Biggest is NOT best.
 The most flavorful zucchinis are small- to medium-sized and the darker the skin, the richer the nutrients -> Guys, keep this in mind when buying Zucchini

 - Zucchini is the only fruit that starts with Z. (h/t Lylanna) -> Can you think of anything else?
 I googled and I cannot findd other vegetable that starts with Z. Somebody suggested ‘Zinfandel Grapes’, but then it is basically Grapes, and Zinfandel is just a variety of black grapes.

-What are the Ingredients for Zucchini Chocolate Cake?
+Ingredients for Zucchini Chocolate Cake?